I-805 South Project Frequently Asked Questions

 3. Will this project succeed in reducing traffic congestion?

 Increasing choices for travelers will help to reduce traffic congestion by encouraging carpooling and providing more convenient access to public transportation.
-For example, the addition of dedicated transit lanes and in-line stations will provide more reliable travel scheduling and rapid travel times.
+For example, the addition of dedicated transit lanes and in-line stations will provide more reliable travel scheduling and quicker travel times.

 4. How much will the entire I-805 South Project cost and where does the money come from?